Guidance

 • if the manager can re-present the original cheque without having to return it to the investor, the date of subscription is the date on which the cheque was received and accepted by the ISA manager (it has just taken longer to clear)

-• If the manager has to return the cheque to the investor, the investor has not made a subscription and the amount of the failed subscription will not count towards the ISA subscription limit — if the investor submits an amended or replacement cheque the date of subscription will be the date on which the amended (or replacement) cheque is received and accepted by the ISA manager
+• if the manager has to return the cheque to the investor, the investor has not made a subscription and the amount of the failed subscription will not count towards the ISA subscription limit — if the investor submits an amended or replacement cheque the date of subscription will be the date on which the amended (or replacement) cheque is received and accepted by the ISA manager

-• direct debit — the date on which the ISA manager is authorised to draw on the direct debit, provided that the cash transfer takes place in due course — if that date is earlier than the date on which the direct debit mandate is received and accepted by the ISA manager the date of subscription is the later date (further information is available in circumstances where the investor makes a claim under the direct debit indemnity scheme
+• direct debit — the date on which the ISA manager is authorised to draw on the direct debit, provided that the cash transfer takes place in due course — if that date is earlier than the date on which the direct debit mandate is received and accepted by the ISA manager the date of subscription is the later date (more information is available in circumstances where the investor makes a claim under the direct debit indemnity scheme

 • debit card, charge card or credit card — the date on which authorisation is given by the investor